succabs/gradu-theft-auto/readme.md

 ## Encounters

--   **Feissari:** A street fundraiser who stops you for a quick chat, stunning you for three seconds before letting you go.【F:src/gameobjects/Feissari.js†L5-L35】
+-   **Feissari:** A street fundraiser who stops you for a quick chat, stunning you for three seconds before letting you go.
--   **PomoPuhelu:** Your boss calls as you approach the office block, playing a short dialogue sequence that freezes you in place until every line is delivered.【F:src/gameobjects/PomoPuhelu.js†L1-L64】【F:src/scenes/MainScene.js†L105-L127】
+-   **Pomo:** Your boss calls as you approach the office block, playing a short dialogue sequence that freezes you in place until every line is delivered.
--   **GrilliKaveri:** A friend invites you to a barbecue; accepting skips the remainder of the day and guarantees a sluggish start tomorrow.【F:src/gameobjects/GrilliKaveri.js†L1-L39】【F:src/scenes/MainScene.js†L79-L112】
+-   **Kaveri:** A friend invites you to a barbecue; accepting skips the remainder of the day and guarantees a sluggish start tomorrow.
--   **Library:** Make it to the library at the north end of town to bank thesis progress and start the next day.【F:src/scenes/MainScene.js†L52-L74】【F:src/scenes/MainScene.js†L129-L147】
+-   **Library:** Make it to the library at the north end of town to get thesis progress and start the next day.

 ## Installation